mathantunes/sco/README.md

 Each order item provides controls to increase or decrease its quantity.
 Quantity changes are sent to the API through the order-item update endpoint, and the returned order becomes the new client state.

+* In case a customer abandons a session before completing the payment, the **Reset** button can clear the local state and start a new session.

 ### Checkout

 When the customer taps **“Proceed to payment”**: